xenocrat/chyrp-markdown/README.md

 - `$parser->maximumNestingLevel = int` to set the maximum level of nested elements to parse.
 - `$parser->maximumNestingLevelThrow = true` to throw if the maximum nesting level is exceeded.
 - `$parser->keepListStartNumber = false` to ignore the starting numbers of ordered lists.
-- `$parser->headlineAnchors = true` to add GitHub-style anchors when rendering headings.
+- `$parser->headlineAnchors = true` to add GitHub/GitLab-style anchors when rendering headings.
+This is always active for GitLab-Flavored Markdown.

 For GitHub-Flavored Markdown: